Siguza/psychicpaper/docs/index.md

 2. Which parser does `amfid` use?
 3. And do all parsers return the same data?

 The answer to 1) is "all of them", and to 2) `CFPropertyListCreateWithData`.
 And as a few folks on Twitter already figured out after my tweet, the answer to 3) is obviously "lolnope".
-Because it's very hard to parse XML correctly, valid XML makes all parsers return the same data, but slightly invalid XML makes them return just slightly not the same data.
+Because it's very hard to parse XML correctly, _valid_ XML makes all parsers return the same data, but slightly _invalid_ XML makes them return just slightly _not_ the same data. :D
 In other words, any parser difference can be exploited to make different parsers see different things.
 This is the very heart of this bug, making it not just a logic flaw, but a system-spanning _design flaw_.

 Before we move on to exploiting this, I would like to note that in all my tests, `OSUnserializeXML` and `IOCFUnserialize` always returned the same data, so for the rest of this post I will consider them as equivalent.
 For brevity, I will also be dubbing `OSUnserializeXML`/`IOCFUnserialize` "IOKit", `CFPropertyListCreateWithData` "CF", and `xpc_create_from_plist` "XPC".

 ## 3. The exploit

-Let's start with the PoC I tweeted out, which is perhaps the most elegant way to exploit this bug:
+Let's start with the variant of the PoC I tweeted out, which is perhaps the most elegant way of exploiting this bug:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>